“An Investment in knowledge pays the best interest”

-To prove that investing during crisis works, lets see how investors have reacted to major crises in past and how those who invested during the crises got rewarded.
+To prove that investing during crisis works, let’s see how investors have reacted to major crises in the past and how those who invested during the crises got rewarded.

 Focus on the column with header ‘Upside’.
-As you can seen, the return percentages are mind-boggling.
-Money multiplying 6 to 8 times in around 15 years – This is the real power of long term investing, and specifically so, when investing in times of crises.
+As you can see, the return percentages are mind-boggling.
+Money multiplying 6 to 8 times in around 15 years – This is the real power of long term investing and specifically so when investing in times of crises.